FakeMetalFan/tetris/README.md

 ## Features

 - React (pure functional components, hooks)
-- OOP (some necessary game entities, easy to follow and use)
+- OOP (some of the game's entities, easy to follow and use)

 ## Technologies Used